 Wage Growth in Ireland averaged 1.50 percent from 2009 until 2022, reaching an all time high of 7.70 percent in the fourth quarter of 2020 and a record low of -2.90 percent in the first quarter of 2010.
 This page provides - Ireland Wage Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Ireland Average Weekly Earnings YoY - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Wage Growth in Ireland is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in Ireland to stand at 2.80 in 12 months time.
-In the long-term, the Ireland Average Weekly Earnings YoY is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Wage Growth in Ireland is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Average Weekly Earnings YoY is projected to trend around 2.90 percent in 2023 and 2.20 percent in 2024, according to our econometric models.